 OPERATION TIME: 1857 to present

-Grace Hall was built in 1857 by Henry Ware as an antebellum mansion in neoclassicism and Victorian style.
-During the Civil War, much of the city of Selma was damaged or destroyed, but many of the architecturally buildings were left intact (including Grace Hall and Sturdivant Hall).
-Currently, Grace Hall is owned by Coy and Joey Dillon, and it is operated as a bed and breakfast.
+Grace Hall was an antebellum mansion built in 1857 by Henry Ware.
+During the Civil War, most of Selma, Alabama was left damaged or destroyed, but many architecturally significant buildings, including Grace Hall and Sturdivant Hall, survived.
+Today, the hall is owned by Coy and Joey Dillon and operated as a bed & breakfast.
 It is open for tours, parties, business meetings, and assorted social events.

-Miz Eliza, having had four daughters of her own, seems to make her presence most known to young women and children.
-She is a friendly and benign spirit, appearing mostly upstairs and on the stairs.
-One night, a doctor and his newlywed bride were sleeping in one of the rooms when they were suddenly awoken by the ghost of Miz Eliza.
-The bride was so frightened that her husband had to sedate her.
+Miz Eliza tends to make her presence known to young women and children, likely because she had four daughters of her own.
+She is a friendly, benign spirit, appearing mostly upstairs and on the stairs themselves.
+One night, a newlywed doctor and his bride stayed the night at the bed & breakfast.
+They were suddenly awoken by the ghost of Miz Eliza.
+The bride was frightened out of her wits and her husband had to sedate her.

-In 1992, Coy’s boyhood friend and his wife, who were both school teachers, visited Grace Hall.
-The couple were awoken by an elderly man standing beside the closet door.
-When they asked what the man was doing there, he simply vanished.
-The man appeared again shortly after a TV network decided to do a special on the odd happenings in Selma.
-The psychic for the show stayed in one of the rooms, and was awoken by the man in the middle of the night.
-On a separate occasion, the same psychic was asked by a mysterious voice with a southern drawl, “Why are you pokin’ around here?”.
+In 1992, Coy’s boyhood friend and his wife (both schoolteachers) visited Grace Hall.
+They were awoken by an elderly man standing beside the closet door.
+When they asked the man what he was doing there, he vanished without a word.
+The apparition reappeared shortly after a television network decided to run a special on the odd happenings in Selma, Alabama.
+The show’s psychic stayed in one of the rooms and was also awoken in the middle of the night by the spectral man.
+On a separate occasion, the same psychic was asked by a mysterious southern voice, “Why are you pokin’ around here?”

-Another spirit at the Hall is that of Mr. Satterfield, a former attorney who boarded at the Grace Hall for several years.
-While there, he fell in love with Miss Mary, one of Miz Eliza’s daughters.
-The two never wed due to their age difference.
-However, he willed her all of his money anyways.
-He resided at the hall from the late 1800s to 1923.
-The Dillons have left his parlor chair in place, as he still sits on it beyond the grave.
+Mr. Satterfield was an attorney who boarded at Grace Hall for several years from the late 1800s to 1923.
+While residing in the hall, he fell in love with Miss Mary, one of Miz Eliza’s daughters.
+Due to their age difference, the pair never wed, but he willed all of his money to her anyways.
+The Dillons have left his parlor chair in its place, where his spirit still sits.